tytydraco/yessleep/out/My_Twin_Brother_the_Parasite.md

 Roger wasn’t home, so it was my chance to investigate.

-I usually avoided the basement because that’s where Roger slept, and I tried to avoid him.
+I usually avoided the basement because that’s where Roger slept.
 But this time, I turned the basement door knob and tiptoed downstairs.

 “Roger,” I called, making sure he wasn’t home.